Anglo Pacific Group plc (TSE:APY) to Issue Quarterly Dividend of $0.02

-Anglo Pacific Group plc (TSE:APY) announced a quarterly dividend on Thursday, October 1st, TickerTech reports.
-Investors of record on Friday, November 13th will be given a dividend of 0.0175 per share on Friday, November 13th.
+Anglo Pacific Group plc (TSE:APY) declared a quarterly dividend on Thursday, October 1st, TickerTech reports.
+Shareholders of record on Friday, November 13th will be paid a dividend of 0.0175 per share on Friday, November 13th.
 This represents a $0.07 dividend on an annualized basis and a dividend yield of 2.88%.
-The ex-dividend date of this dividend is Thursday, October 1st.
+The ex-dividend date is Thursday, October 1st.

 About Anglo Pacific Group